Plutonomicon/cardano-transaction-lib/doc/using-from-js.md

     }),
 ```

-The reason why we are tied to WebPack is that it is one of the few bundlers that support async WASM imports.

 There's [a claim that Vite bundler can also be used](https://github.com/Plutonomicon/cardano-transaction-lib/issues/79#issuecomment-1257036068), although we don't officially support this method.

 ### Calling in the browser